zilishen/documentation/content/nms/acm/releases/known-issues.md

 ## 1.5.0

-### {{% icon-resolved %}} Using policies with targetPolicyName set to anything other than the default value can cause unexpected results.
+### {{% icon-bug %}} Using policies with targetPolicyName set to anything other than the default value can cause unexpected results.

 {{<bootstrap-table "table table-striped table-bordered">}}
 | Issue ID | Status |